signify-nz/silverstripe-security-headers/README.md

 For information on how to setup and use this module, please refer to the [documentation](docs/en/00_index.md).

+## Contributing

+If you would like to contribute either via code fixes, enhancements, or localisations, please see [the contributing guidelines](CONTRIBUTING.md).

 ## CSS/JS Development
 ### Setup
 For development you will need Node.js and yarn installed.